Artboard 1Icon/UI/CalendarIcons/Ionic/Social/social-pinterestIcon/UI/Video-outline

 Lyn Nicholson is a General Counsel in the Corporate & Commercial group of Holding Redlich with a broad wealth of corporate and commercial experience.
 Lyn has significant expertise advising on complex corporate transactions.

-Lyn has been listed in The Best Lawyers in Australia guide as a leading lawyer for Privacy and Data Security Law since 2023 and she has been recognised as a thought leader in the Mondaq Thought Leadership Awards for Australia for Autumn 2021 in Intellectual Property and Spring 2022 for Data Protection.
+Lyn has been listed in The Best Lawyers in Australia guide as a leading lawyer for Privacy and Data Security Law since 2023.
+She has also been recognised as a thought leader in the Mondaq Thought Leadership Awards for Australia in Autumn 2021 for Intellectual Property and in 2022 and Spring 2024 for Data Protection.

 Experience